stefanylaforest/ecommerce-shop-group/README.md

 The collection page will render all the products by Casio.

 Other features of the collection page includes:

--Sort by Price: low to high, high to low.
+- Sort by Price: low to high, high to low.
--Sort by Name: A-Z, Z-A
+- Sort by Name: A-Z, Z-A
--Option to select on products currently in stock -Filters to multiple select: Categories, Brands, Body Location.
+- Option to select on products currently in stock
+- Filters to multiple select: Categories, Brands, Body Location.
--Option to add to cart from the collection page.
+- Option to add to cart from the collection page.

 ### Product / Item Details